Tochemey/goakt/readme.md

 [![codecov](https://codecov.io/gh/Tochemey/goakt/branch/main/graph/badge.svg?token=J0p9MzwSRH)](https://codecov.io/gh/Tochemey/goakt)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tochemey/goakt)](https://goreportcard.com/report/github.com/tochemey/goakt)

-Minimal actor framework with goodies to build reactive and distributed system in golang using _**protocol buffers as actor messages**_.
+Minimal [Go](https://go.dev/) actor framework with goodies to build reactive and distributed system in golang using _**protocol buffers as actor messages**_.

+GoAkt is highly scalable and available when running in cluster mode.
+It comes with the necessary features require to build a distributed actor-based system without sacrificing performance and reliability.

 If you are not familiar with the actor model, the blog post from Brian Storti [here](https://www.brianstorti.com/the-actor-model/) is an excellent and short introduction to the actor model.
-Also, check reference section at the end of the post for more material regarding actor model
+Also, check reference section at the end of the post for more material regarding actor model.

 ## Features
 - Send a synchronous message to an actor from a non actor system